melmanm/melmanm.github.io/_posts/2023-01-29-article2-oauth-refresh-tokens-with-azure-b2c.md

 * Refresh user claims in returned id token using Azure AD, or other identity provider data.
 Some claims might have changed after they were initially generated during sign in process.
 * Call external API to check if user, who is trying to refresh the token, is on some backlist.
 Interrupt token generation if that is the case.
 * Check if user’s refresh token was revoked.

+In example below, I will present how to incorporate revoked session check into refresh token flow.

 After requesting */token* endpoint with *grant_type=refresh_token* Azure AD B2C triggers *UserJourney* which is specified in *RelyingParty* as an Endpoint with *Id=Token*.
 ```xml